 How is public space designed to be defensive?

-According to designers Selena Savic and Gordon Savicic, control is exerted through the use of "silent agents", design elements that manage the behaviour of people without the need for authorities to interact with citizens.
+According to designers Selena Savic and Gordon Savicic, authors of Unpleasant Design, control is exerted through the use of "silent agents", design elements that manage the behaviour of people without the need for authorities to interact with citizens.
 Silent agents can take many forms, depending on the behaviour they are designed to restrict.
-Some examples are center bars on benches to keep people from lying down, metal protrusions on ledges to prevent skateboarding, surveillance cameras that keep a watchful eye on the city, and barriers that restrict access to space.
+Some examples are centre bars on benches to keep people from lying down, metal protrusions on ledges to prevent skateboarding, surveillance cameras that keep a watchful eye on the city, and barriers that restrict access to space.

 Defensive urban design often takes the form of: